 The following command loads your

-V(start)) and the empirical resulting average reward are quite close.
+V(start), which you can read off of the GUI) and the empirical resulting average reward (printed after the 10 rounds of execution finish) are quite close.

 python gridworld.py -a value -i 100 -k 10

 Hint: On the default BookGrid, running value iteration for 5 iterations should give you this output: